danielpereira/AoE3UnHardcoded/UHC Configuration File/README.md

 The following properties are planned, but were not coded yet:

 * BasePop - Defines the base maximum population capacity
-* NativeCivs - Defines which civilizations should get the fire pit UI, plus support council age up
 * ExportUICivs - Defines which civilizations should get export UI, but not get any of the behaviour of Asian civs
 * FirePitUICivs - Defines which civilizations should get fire pit UI, but not get any of the behaviour of Native civs